UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

 You must deploy your web gallery on Github Pages.

 You must also submit your code through Gradescope by connecting your Github Repo to `a1`.

+> [!CAUTION]
+> Please submit on Gradescope on top of pushing your code to Github.
+If you do not submit on Gradescope, your assignment cannot not be graded.

 ## Designing the UI